-Our condensed consolidated financial statements are prepared in accordance with U.S. generally accepted accounting principles or GAAP.
+Our condensed consolidated financial statements are prepared in accordance with GAAP.
 The preparation of these condensed consolidated financial statements requires us to make estimates and assumptions that affect the reported amounts of assets, liabilities, revenue, expenses and related disclosures.
 We evaluate our estimates and assumptions on an ongoing basis.
 Our estimates are based on historical experience and various other assumptions that we believe to be reasonable under the circumstances.
 Our actual results could differ from these estimates.